That learning should be meaningful for children.

 In my spare time, I enjoy travel, yoga, walking, writing personal essays and memoirs, reading memoirs and novels, and interior decorating.

 I joined VPC Preschool in 2009.
 I feel so blessed to work with our wonderful VPCP families and staff.
-In my spare time I enjoy walking Sammy, my super-sized bichon, gardening, photography, shopping and music.
+In my spare time I enjoy walking Sammy, my super-sized bichon, gardening, photography, cooking and music.

 Bears Team: Patty Yoder, Amy MacDonald